 - Now fold in 60g of powdered sugar.
 Don’t whisk it, don’t mix it, fold it in.
 It will give a nice crunchy texture when baked.

 - Heat the oven to 100°C, form the meringues on a sheeted tray, and put them in the oven.

 - It will take between 45 minutes and 1,5 hours, depending on how big your meringues are and how hard or soft you want them.
 I like mine to be chewy on the inside, and crunchy on the outside so I keep down the time.
 My big ones in the video took about 1 hour to bake.

 - Once baked, let them rest.
 They will get all crunchy or chewy or both.

 - Take out the chilled coconut milk, open the can and slowly take out the fat that has gathered on top of the water.
 You can drink the water, it’s coconut water.
 Delicious.

 - Let the chilled coconut fat reach room temperature or else it’ll be difficult to whip it into a nice creamy consistency.

-- Anyway, add powdered sugar and whip the coconut.
+- Anyway, add the remaining 20g of powdered sugar and whip the coconut.